ezraroi/Human-AI-Collab/output/manuscript_sections.md

     - Verify every answer against lived reality.
     - Never accept fluency as authenticity.

-### 2. The Operating Principle
+**2. The Operating Principle**
 Reflective prompting is not about using AI to generate answers.
-It is about using AI to amplify the internal process of becoming—to strengthen the True Self by **maintaining experienced mismatch in a workable range**, restoring digestion, restoring symbolic integrity, and restoring the rhythm of reflective thought.
+It is about using AI to amplify the internal process of becoming—to strengthen the True Self by maintaining experienced mismatch in a workable range, restoring digestion, restoring symbolic integrity, and restoring the rhythm of reflective thought.

 ---